magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

 ---

 ## Set values in an entry point script {#ms-entry-script}
-If necessary, copy the existing `index.php` entry point script for your website or store view and add to it the following:
+If necessary, copy the existing `index.php` entry point script for your {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} or {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}store view{% endglossarytooltip %} and add to it the following:

 *   You're working on a development machine (laptop, virtual machine, and so on)